dougpark/dayone/README.md

 Create a journal in DayOne, my example journal name is "Tech"

-Create an All Apps keyboard shortcut in BTT, I used the new [Hyper Key](https://www.macsparky.com/blog/2021/2/hyper-key-via-bettertouchtool) feature to map caps-lock as a meta key.
+Create an All Apps keyboard shortcut in BTT, I used the new [Hyper Key](https://www.macsparky.com/blog/2021/2/hyper-key-via-bettertouchtool) feature to map Shift-Control-Option-Command to caps-lock as a meta key.
 It's a great way to have a lot of simple keyboard shortcuts.
 I mapped it to the "A" key, since it was close to the caps-lock key and easy to reach.

 1. The first action is to save the selected text to a BTT variable called selected_text.